erikisberg/scraper-to-pinecone/README.md

 ## Overview
 The project consists of these main components:

-scraper.py: Scrapes articles from the ImpactLoop website, capturing both the content and metadata of each article.
+_scraper.py:_ Scrapes articles from the ImpactLoop website, capturing both the content and metadata of each article.

 - Folder: websites

-chunker.py: Processes the scraped HTML content, divides it into manageable chunks, and includes metadata for better context.
+_chunker.py:_ Processes the scraped HTML content, divides it into manageable chunks, and includes metadata for better context.

 - JSON - chuncks_with_metadata
 - JSON - processed_files.json

-vectorizer.py:
+_vectorizer.py:_  The `vectorizor.py` script is used to create embeddings for a given dataset and index them using Pinecone.

-query.py:
+_query.py:_